Our Services

 Helpful Resources

-Mounjaro can upset your gut because tirzepatide activates GLP-1 and GIP, slowing stomach emptying and changing appetite signals, which commonly leads to nausea, vomiting, diarrhea or constipation, bloating, and early fullness that are usually worst in the first 2 to 4 weeks or after dose increases.
+Mounjaro (tirzepatide) frequently causes gastrointestinal side effects because it activates GLP-1 and GIP receptors, which slow stomach emptying and alter appetite signals.
+The most common symptoms include nausea, vomiting, diarrhea, constipation, bloating, and early fullness, typically peaking during the first 2 to 4 weeks of treatment or following dose increases.

 The good news?
 Most side effects are manageable.
 Understanding why they happen can help you take practical steps to feel better.